 The little glass weights that hold ingredients under the brine are a key to my success, these days.

 It took me 25 minutes, start to finish, to assemble three pints of cauliflower.
-Then, of course, there’s the fermentation time, but you don’t need to do much during that other than check the jars for
+Then, of course, there’s the fermentation time, but you don’t need to do much during that other than check the jars to make sure the solids remain completely covered.

-Whether you grow your own cauliflower or pick it up from the produce section, you’ll start by cutting the cauliflower into manageable pieces and giving them a good rinse.
+Cauliflower Whether you grow your own cauliflower or pick it up from the produce section, you’ll start by cutting the cauliflower into manageable pieces and giving them a good rinse.
+You can feel free to try the fancy purple cauliflower, too, if you have access to it.

-Once your fresh produce is ready, it’s a simple matter of packing the fresh cauliflower, peppers, and garlic into jars and covering it with a salt brine.
-Really, this fermented cauliflower recipe couldn’t be easier!
+Once the cauliflower is chopped and ready, it’s a simple matter of packing the vegetables into jars and covering it with a salt brine.
+Really, it couldn’t be easier!

 ★ Did you make this lacto-fermented cauliflower recipe?
 Don’t forget to give it a star rating below! ★